WSU-kduncan/ceg3120-cicd-AbsoluteSNO/README-CI.md

 * Click "generate new token" and add the relevant information.
   * NOTE: The Personal access token will NEVER expire if you do not change the Expiration date.
   * NOTE: You cannot read any of your private repos, write to any of you repos, nor delete any repos without changing the Access permissions.
+  * For this specific instance, I made it only able to Read, Write, and Delete, as I am in control of everything that happens on my computer.
 * To authenticate into DockerHub, login with `docker login`.
 Enter your username, but NOT your password!
 This is what we made the PAT for.
 * Instead, paste your PAT into the password slot.
 * To push your container image to your DockerHub repo, we must first tag the image: `docker tag imageName yourDockerHubUsername/yourRepoName:tagName`